Roham0010/snap-banking-api/README.md

 ## Instructions to setup and run the project

--   Run cp .env.example .env
+-   Run `cp .env.example .env`
--   Change the .env file variable if needed
+-   Change the .env file variables if needed
--   Run composer install
+-   Run `composer install`
--   Run php artisan key:generate
+-   Run `php artisan key:generate`
--   I have put two phone numbers for simplicity of testing the project and receiving SMS as PHONE1 and PHONE2 change them to your preferences.
+-   I have put two phone numbers for simplicity of testing the project and receiving SMS as PHONE1 and PHONE2 in the .env file, change them to your preferences.
--   Create a database on mysql database name snap_banking(or whatever you wish but don't forget to change the name in .env too).
+-   Create a MySQL database named snap_banking(or whatever you wish but don't forget to change the name in .env too).
--   Run php artisan migrate
+-   Run `php artisan migrate`
--   Run php artisan db:seed
+-   Run `php artisan db:seed`
--   Run php artisan route:list to see the routes and test the project
+-   Run `php artisan route:list` to see the routes and test the project
--   Rup php artisan test for tests
+-   Rup `php artisan test` for tests

-## Sample Rquest data:
+## Sample Request data:

 -   New Card Transaction:
     URL: